eagle-io/docs/source/topics/workspaces_menu/index.rst

 Move
 ----
-Move a Node (including all Nodes it contains) within a Workspace or between Workspaces.
+|icon-move| Move a Node (including all Nodes it contains) within a Workspace or between Workspaces.

+Select *Move* from the Context Menu to open the *Move dialog* and select a destination node for the move operation.

-*Click and Drag* a Node in the Workspaces Menu.
-Drag the Selected Node to the destination Node and release the mouse button when you see the destination node highlighted.
+Alternatively *Click and Drag* a Node in the Workspaces Menu to the destination Node and release the mouse button when you see the destination node highlighted.
 Nodes will automatically expand when hovered.

 .. image:: workspaces_menu_move.png
 	:scale: 50 %